Special routes of U.S. Route 90: Jacksonville alternate

-U.S. Highway 90 Alternate is an alternate route of U.S. Highway 90 in Jacksonville, Florida, United States.
+U.S. Highway 90 Alternate is an alternate route of U.S. Highway 90 in Jacksonville, Florida.
 It runs from the split of Beach Boulevard and Atlantic Boulevard east along Atlantic Boulevard (State Road 10; US 90 and SR 212 use Beach Boulevard) to Southside Boulevard (State Road 115), where it turns south to end at Beach Boulevard (US 90/SR 212).